 and Local Government, Mr. Paul Fletcher.

-- Throughout 2015, the Social Service Captains led a transition from House charity projects to a new focus on collaborative action.
+- The Social Service Captains led a transition from House charity projects to a new focus on collaborative action.

 - Year 12 raised awareness of domestic violence and held a stall at Glebe Markets for Kuringgai Hornsby Women’s Shelter, led Sydney Alliance advocacy on behalf of refugees and asylum seekers, gathered swimming costumes for Tanzania and ran a fundraising BBQ to assist Ravenswood